hpe-storage/scod/docs/partners/suse_rancher/index.md

 #### Rancher Cluster Manger (2.6 and newer)

-Navigate to "Apps & Marketplace" and select "Charts", search for "HPE CSI".
+Navigate to "Apps" and select "Charts", search for "HPE CSI".

 ![](img/new_cluster_manager.png)
 <small>Rancher Cluster Explorer</small>